 “Poisonous” Is Not “Venomous”

-If you are like most people, you have used the words ‘poisonous’ and ‘venomous’ interchangeably.
+If you are like most people, you have used the words ‘poisonous’ and ‘venomous’ interchangeably at least once.
 However, you should know that there are significant differences between the two terms.

 Sure both of these terms refer to toxins that can be harmful to us, but the key difference lies in how these toxins are delivered.

 - Venom is actively injected, usually through stings, fangs, or barbs (think rattlesnakes, scorpions).

 - Poison on the other hand is delivered much more passively and has to be absorbed/ingested into your body.
 It can be ingested when it comes into contact with your eyes, lips, mucus lining of the nose, or open cuts on your skin (think poison dart frogs).